bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/01-Environment/infrastructure.md

 ---

 <em>install git:</em>
-Access the Git repository
+used to access the LDOS-Workshop Git repository.
 ```
 sudo apt install git
 ```
-verify the installation:
+``verify the installation:``
 ```
 git --version
 ```